AlexGeControl/Auto-Car-01-Vision-05-Vehicle-Detection/README.md

 3. For each detected region, only the one with confidence(attained through predict_proba of calibrated linear SVM) above the given threshold is used for heatmap accumulation.

+---

-##Video Implementation
+###Video Implementation

-###1.
+####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's the link to project video:

 [Vehicle Detection on Videos](output_videos)

-###2.
+####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 The heatmap filtering method provided in video tutorial is used to suppress false-positive detections.
 Both spatial and temporal filterings are applied: